JSackey101/Social-News-Site/README.md

 - Expanding scraping to work for more news sites.

-- Moving website storage to a PostgreSQL database rather than a CSV.
+- Moving website storage to a PostgreSQL database rather than a JSON.